Please ensure Javascript is enabled for purposes of website accessibility

 Theme:

-THE LAUNCH OF THE ASIA AND EUROPE FOR AI (AE4AI) NETWORK
+THE ASIA AND EUROPE FOR AI (AE4AI) NETWORK

 AI Governance

-We recognise the difficulty of regulating AI due to its complex nature and rapid development which leads to having various fragmented efforts in place but with no coherent legislation to govern and guide them.
+The difficulty of regulating AI due to its complex nature and rapid development leads to having various fragmented efforts in place but with no coherent legislation to govern and guide them.
 The current absence of regulations has led national, regional, and global institutions to come up with diverse guidelines to encourage responsible design and deployment of AI.
 Legislative efforts generally aim at striking a balance between security and development but remain fragmented.
 Regulation may lead to short-term economic losses; but long-term benefits from AI that is trustworthy, ethical, secure, humane, and standardised are foreseen to outweigh these.

 We call for the collective task of fostering a global initiative for knowledge exchange and building consensus on key AI concepts, priorities, security and standards as a first step towards meaningful governance of AI.
 Current guidelines stand as sources of key values that should be integrated in AI efforts moving forward, such as security, openness and transparency, ethical deployment, the use of AI for sustainable development, instilling human-centred values into AI, and establishing co-accountability and shared responsibility.